AminMal/gen/README.md

 ageGen := gem.Between(1, 100)
 badPracticeAgeGen := gen.Between(100, 1) // still works though!
 ```
-`time.Time` is not a `Numeric`, but there's a function which does the same thing for times!
+`time.Time` is not a `Numeric`, but there's a function which does the same thing for time!

 ## TimeBetween ##
 The logic is pretty much the same as in `Between`: